Scripture Reference: Luke 17:11-19

 Leviticus 13:1-46 instructs the Jews, quite graphically, how to deal with leprosy.
 A person suspected of having leprosy visited a priest.
 One of the priest’s duties would have been to know how to discern skin conditions.
 If the condition was not leprosy then various herbs and oils could have been used to heal it.
 If the priest considered it leprosy then the person was declared unclean.

 After being quarantined for seven days the person was examined again.
-If the skin appeared clear then the person was quarantined another seven days to make sure and then pronounced clean.
+If the skin appeared clear then the person was quarantined for another seven days to make sure and then pronounced clean.

 If the skin had not cleared up then the quarantine was extended by another seven days.
 At that time, if the condition remained, then the person was cast out of the community.
 At any time, if the skin condition cleared up then the priest had to go outside the community to check on the person.
 Leviticus 14:1-32 outlines the eight-day ceremony that had to take place before the person could be declared clean again.

-Today’s story begins as Jesus traveled along the border of Samaria.
+Today’s story begins as Jesus travelled along the border of Samaria.
 Jews viewed Samaritans as half-breeds and the two groups were often openly hostile to each other.
 Despite this, this group of Jews and Samaritans were drawn together by their common suffering of leprosy.
 Lepers were strictly forbidden to get near healthy people.
 They called out when approaching so no one would get close enough to be contaminated with the disease.

 Perhaps they had heard of Jesus and thought he could help.
 Whatever they thought he might do to help them, they must have been shocked when Jesus healed them of their leprosy.
 The Scripture does not say exactly what condition these men were in but the symptoms must have been obvious because they knew immediately that the leprosy was gone.
 Perhaps their skin was restored or maybe the rotted flesh or missing appendages reappeared.